 The #metoo Movement and Sexual Assault Claims

-The #metoo movement is a significant and historical movement that has given a much-needed voice to those who have been sexually harassed or assaulted.
+The #metoo movement is a significant and historical movement giving a much-needed voice to those who have suffered sexual harassment or assault.
 When movements like this happen, there is always a need for balancing the rights of those making the accusations with those who are being accused.